Own a Lift? 3 Key Lift Regulations You Need to Know

 The legal requirements surrounding the provision and use of passenger lifts and goods lifts provide a framework to ensure best practice.
 This blog gives an overview on the regulations you need to adhere to in a commercial property.

-If you have a lift, either used by employees in a business, (e.g. restaurant, library, office or warehouse) or by the public, visitors or residents you have a legal duty of care to ensure the safety of anyone using your lift.
+If you have a lift, either used by employees in a business, (e.g. restaurant, library, office or warehouse) or by the public, visitors or residents, then you have a legal duty of care to ensure the safety of anyone using your lift.

 The legal requirements, surrounding the provision and use of lifts, provide a framework to ensure best practice and safety for everyone using the lift.

 If you are an employer or self-employed person providing lift equipment, for use at work or in a public setting, then the regulations apply to you as duty holder.